Hawaiian Mission Academy: Activities

 HMA offers multiple sports: Basketball, Volleyball, JV Tennis, and JV Golf.

 The Senior class goes to California for 10 days to visit Pacific Union College in Napa County, La Sierra University in Riverside, and Loma Linda University School of Medicine in San Bernardino County.
 The seniors also visit Disneyland and other places during their trip.
 HMA students go to Camp Erdman in Mokuleia, Hawaii.
 Hawaiian Mission Academy sets aside a fall week of prayer, student week of prayer (the week of Camp Erdman), and a spring week of prayer for spiritual reflection.
 A special chapel is held every day of the week.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.